 The Nisga'a Fisheries Management Program applies the highest standards in the areas of conservation and environmental protection to ensure a healthy, productive aquatic ecosystem for the benefit of present and future generations.
-This commitment is ensured, in part, by the Lisims Fisheries Conservation Trust.
-Trustees appointed by NLG and Canada administer the trust, and recommendations from the Joint Fisheries Management Committee are taken into account in sponsoring projects, programs, and activities that are in keeping with the trust's objectives.
+This commitment is ensured, in part, by the Lisims Fisheries Conservation Trust that was established as part of the Treaty.
+Trustees appointed by NLG and Canada administer the trust, and recommendations from the Joint Fisheries Management Committee are considered in sponsoring projects, programs, and activities that are in keeping with the trust's objectives.
 The trust promotes conservation and protection of Nass Area fish species, facilitates sustainable management, and supports Nisga'a participation in fishery stewardship for the benefit of all Canadians.